 Portugal, a gem on the western edge of the Iberian Peninsular may be the farthest west of its European neighbours although don’t let its distance fool you.
 This is a chocolate-box of goodies that, once you open will have you hooked.
-After 40 days and 40 nights exploring this Iberian beauty in March 2019, we have plenty to share of our adventures both inland and along its award winning coast.
+After 40 days and 40 nights exploring this Iberian beauty in March 2019 and a second visit for 21 days in February 2022, we have plenty to share of our adventures both inland and along its award winning coast.

 Whether Portugal is new to you or may be just a little known, let us inspire you to consider travelling to this western treasure.
 Sit back and indulge yourself in thoughts of how Portugal could become your next expedition as we share our route highlights, discoveries and delights.

 14 things we learned and discovered about Portugal

 1. Portugal’s countryside so often felt like the ‘green, green grass of home’.
 With rolling hills and a lusciousness that had a feel of UK, Portugal had an instant appeal.
 No parched lands; instead acres of green pastures that felt instantly comfortable.